 - First of all, whole milk, cream and whole yogurt are added to a sauce pan, over medium high heat.

 - It’s important to not use skim or reduced fat in this recipe.
 That extra fat content is going to lend both flavor and creaminess to the ricotta cheese.

 - For the yogurt, you can use any kind.
 Greek, goats milk, plain, they all lend their own unique nuances to the finished taste.

 - Next, add some lemon juice to the pot.
 The acid helps the curds to form as the mixture simmers.
 You’ll notice that lemon lends a nice flavor to the ricotta but you can use other types of vinegar such as distilled and white vinegar.

 - Finally, a pinch of salt is added and the contents are brought to a simmer until curds start to form.

 - Throughout, be sure to stir intermittently to ensure that the mixture is evenly heated.

-This first part of the recipe takes about ten minutes or so.
+This first part of his homemade ricotta cheee recipe takes about ten minutes or so.
 Factors that can affect the time can include:

 - The thickness of your pot.